 Nine of the best Porsche 911 special editions

-The Porsche 911 is the undisputed epitome of the sports car classification.
+The 911 is the undisputed epitome of the sports car classification, one that has embodied Porsche's on-road presence dating all the way back to 1963.
 With that reputation comes a certain expectation that each new iteration will improve upon a deified automotive formula.
 Buy and large, the German marque delivers on that promise and then some, often going one step further by creating a generation-specific limited edition model (or several) to boot.

 These limited-run cars often pay tribute to the Porsches of days past, commemorate one of the brand’s many anniversaries or celebrate its storied motorsport achievements.
 Whatever the occasion, there have been many of these unique ‘crème de la crème’ examples over the years and we’ve done our best to compile a list of some of their finer moments.

 The most recent of these specimens to be released is also one of the most aesthetically pleasing.
 Just 750 of the 50Y were produced as a celebration of the golden jubilee of Porsche Design – a studio founded in 1972 to fulfil all of Porsche’s design requirements outside of automotive such as sunglasses and watches – the brainchild of Ferdinand Alexander Porsche, grandson of the marque’s founder Ferdinand Porsche.
 As a result, the 50Y is an ode to that philosophy, the bones of it is an unmolested 911 Targa GTS imbued with distinctive design queues such as period-inspired Sport-Tex seat centres and side stripes.
 A matching Porsche Design Chronograph I watch and a restored 1972 911 S 2.4 Targa were also revealed alongside the 50Y.